RetrievalBackdoorDefense/PoLAR/README.md

 - `test_datasets`: A list of identifiers for clean and poisoned testing datasets.
 Example: [nq_dev, nq_poisoned_test_badnets_0.1].
 - `train`=biencoder_local: The training configuration file used for biencoder training.
 - `defense`: The defense method to apply.
-Options include [none, badacts, musclelora, onion, strip, cube, bki, fp].
+Options include [none, badacts, musclelora, onion, strip, cube, bki, PoLAR].
 - `train_capacity`: The number of training samples to use. -1 indicates using the entire training dataset.
 - `test_capacity`: The number of testing samples to use. -1 indicates using the entire testing dataset.
 - `distance_metric`: The distance metric used in the loss function.